23 of the Best Gluten-Free Cookie Brands (2022)

 • Soft Baked Mini Cookies – Double Chocolate

-Cross-Contact: Made Good products are always gluten-free and are made in a dedicated GF facility.
-Their products are also certified gluten-free by the GFCO.
+Cross-Contact: Made Good products are always gluten-free and are made in a dedicated gluten-free facility.
+Their products are also certified gluten-free by the GFCO and free from the top 8 allergens.
 (Source: Made Good)

 Maxine’s Heavenly